Portfolio overview: Graduate Diploma CSM '15-16

 I didn't bomb this one completely, but I didn't do the assignment: this project was all about creating textile samples worthy of McQueen's most extravagant runway shows, and I did a much better job at creating beautiful images than at making exciting textiles.

-Think I got a C+, but it's still one of my favourites because of the photos I did with my friend and muse for this project:
+Think I got a C+, but it's still one of my favourites because of the photos I did with a friend:

 Project ME